fariqkr/SignForYou/README.md

 ## Running application
 1. Open terminal and enter git clone https://github.com/fariqkr/SignForYou
 2. Start Android Studio
-3. Open the project within ../SignForYou/ folder
+3. Open the project within SignForYou folder
 4. Connect project to Firebase
+5. Upload ML model to firebase
-5. Run the project with Android Studio using either the emulator or physical device
+6. Run the project with Android Studio using either the emulator or physical device